 |This page describes some aspects of the Cassini imaging observation planning.
 I was responsible for taking pictures of the satellites Dione, Rhea, Iapetus, and Phoebe, and for the complete observation campaign of the small outer or irregular moons.
-As of end-of-May 2017, I commanded ∼55,000 of the ∼433,000 images taken with the Cassini cameras so far.||Diese Seite beschreibt auf englisch einige Aspekte der Beobachtungsplanung für die Cassini-Kamera.
+Until end-of-mission, I commanded ∼57,000 of the 443,186 images taken with the Cassini cameras and successfully transmitted to Earth.||Diese Seite beschreibt auf englisch einige Aspekte der Beobachtungsplanung für die Cassini-Kamera.
 In meine Zuständigkeit fielen die Bildaufnahmen der Monde Dione, Rhea, Iapetus und Phoebe sowie das gesamte Beobachtungsprogramm für die äußeren oder irregulären Saturnmonde.
-Bislang kommandierte ich ≈55.000 der ≈433.000 Bilder, die mit den Cassini-Kameras aufgenommen wurden (Stand Ende Mai 2017).|
+Insgesamt kommandierte ich ≈57.000 der 443.186 Bilder, die mit den Cassini-Kameras aufgenommen und erfolgreich zur Erde übertragen wurden.|

 Integration was the first of the two major planning steps in the Cassini observation planning procedure.
-Cassini’s trajectory was divided into many “segments”, each of them was assigned to one of the following six planning groups (disciplines): ‘Saturn’, ‘rings’, ‘magnetosphere’, ‘Titan’, ‘icy moons’, or ‘cross discipline (XD)’.
-As a part of the icy-moons group (named ‘SOST’ – ‘Satellite Orbiter Science Team’), I helped to compile the observation timelines for all icy-moon segments which included all close flybys at any Saturnian moon except Titan.
+Cassini’s trajectory was divided into multiple “segments”, each of them was assigned to one of the following six planning groups (disciplines): Saturn, rings, fields and particles (magnetosphere), Titan, icy moons, or cross discipline (XD).
+As a part of the icy-moons group (named SOST – Satellite Orbiter Science Team), I helped to compile the observation timelines for all icy-moon segments which included all close flybys at any Saturnian moon except Titan.
 Within segments of the other disciplines, I negotiated distant icy-moon observations and the observation plan of the irregular moons, especially for the Imaging observations.

-Table to the left: Timeline (“SPASS” – Spacecraft Attitude Spreadsheet) of the targeted Iapetus flyby, as planned in integration of the SOST segment in orbit 49.
+Table to the left: Timeline (excerpt from the “Spacecraft Attitude Spreadsheet” or “SPASS”) of the targeted Iapetus flyby, as planned in integration of the SOST segment in orbit 49.
 The activities (“requests”) are listed in the left column, followed by times.
-A start epoch was selected close to Iapetus when the observation activities were done relative to closest approach and not on an absolute time scale.
+A start epoch was selected close to Iapetus when the observation activities were done relative to closest approach and not at an absolute time scale.
 The colors of the lines indicate different science instruments or engineering groups which were “prime” (controlling the spacecraft attitude) during each request’s time frame.
 The most important activity was from ∼1 h before to ∼3 h after closest approach (prime request VIMS_049IA_ORSHIRES001_PRIME).
 Although imaging (“ISS”) was not prime here for some reason, my responsibility was to put these observations together for all instruments and make them “flybable”.

 Figure at right: Imaging coverage during closest approach and departure over lit site (observation request named VIMS_049IA_ORSHIRES001_PRIME in the SPASS).
 The plot shows the camera pointing superimposed on a cylindrical map of Iapetus as it was available in early 2007.
 The Cassini spacecraft approached from the right (unlit side of Iapetus) and departed over the lit side (toward left) on an almost equatorial trajectory.
 The frames show the field-of-views of the Narrow-Angle camera (NAC; 21 arcminutes) and the Wide-Angle Camera (WAC; 3.5 degrees).
 The colors indicate the order of the observations (red was first, followed by orange, then yellow, etc.).
 For the first three observations, only the outline of the complete image mosaics is shown, not the individual panels.
-Closest approach to Iapetus occured at 14:15:49 SCET (Spacecraft Event Time) during the third observation (in yellow) at an altitude of 1622 kilometers above the surface (this is slightly more than one Iapetus diameter of ∼1500 km).
+Closest approach to Iapetus occured at 14:15:49 UTC/SCET (Spacecraft Event Time) during the third observation (in yellow) at an altitude of 1622 kilometers above the surface (this is slightly more than one Iapetus diameter of ∼1500 km).
 During the fourth observation (in light-green), 23 to 39 minutes after closest approach, the spacecraft made an ∼90° roll around the optical axes of the cameras to put the field-and-particle instruments in a better position for their outbound measurements.

 Spacecraft attitude commanding